Skip to content

 }

-In this example, the YourEntity class uses the @KeySequence annotation to specify the sequence SEQ_ORACLE_STRING_KEY in an Oracle database to generate primary key values, with the primary key type being String.
+In this example, the YourEntity class uses the @KeySequence annotation to specify the sequence SEQ_ORACLE_STRING_KEY in an Oracle database for generating primary key values, with the primary key type being String.

 Spring Boot Configuration

-In a Spring Boot application, you can set the primary key generation strategy via a configuration class:
+In Spring Boot applications, you can set up the primary key generation strategy through a configuration class:

 @Bean